 - An entry-level Rolex has a list price of over twice the price of an entry-level Cartier watch, making them more exclusive and less attainable to some.

 - Quartz Watches

-- Very rare to find any quartz powered Rolex watches (if that's what you're into).
-Most people buying a Rolex appreciate the mechanical brilliance of a watch and aren't looking for a battery powered Rolex but if you were, they would be hard to find as very few were ever made.
+- it's very rare to find any quartz-powered Rolex watches (if that's what you're into).
+Most people buying a Rolex appreciate the mechanical brilliance of a watch and aren't looking for a battery-powered Rolex but if you were, they would be hard to find as very few were ever made.
 Cartier, on the other hand, has many.

 Cartier was a world-renowned jeweler before being recognized as a major player in the watch industry.
-Their brand is listed as one of Forbes top brands worldwide and although Patek Philippe technically invented the wristwatch, Cartier, with their strong influence in fashion, made it mainstream.
+Their brand is listed as one of Forbes's top brands worldwide and with their strong influence in high fashion, made wristwatches mainstream at a time when everyone carried pocket watches.
 Since then the watchmaker has produced many popular collections such as their iconic tank series.
 Many consider Cartier as more of a fashion brand than a luxury watchmaker.
 However, Cartier has made moves to change their opinions with numerous horological innovations and iconic watches.

 - Case Sizes

 - Cartier watches come in many sizes from the very tiny 28mm for ladies to the oversized 44mm for men, Rolex, on the other hand, does have smaller watches but they start at a slightly larger size of about 31mm and go up to about 42mm.
 In the safe zone when it comes to size.

 - As mentioned earlier, Cartier watches come in just about every available shape so in terms of variety, there is plenty of variations from which to choose